International

 Economic Overview

-The Georgian unemployment rate is still high: it was estimated at 18.4% in 2023 and is expected to reach 18.6% by 2024, also due to the increased number of immigrants joining the labor market, before easing in 2025.
-According to the latest figures from GeoStat, 15.6% of the population was living below the absolute poverty line in 2022: Inequalities remain high compared to other economies in the region, with low levels of education and a rural population (40% of the total – World Bank).
-Overall, the average GDP per capita (PPP) was estimated at USD 20,172 in 2022 by the World Bank.
+The Georgian unemployment rate is still high: it was estimated at 14.5% in 2024, down from 16.4% one year earlier and is expected to remain stable over the forecast horizon, despite the increased number of immigrants joining the labour market.
+According to the latest figures from GeoStat, 11.8% of the population was living below the absolute poverty line in 2023.
+Inequalities remain high compared to other economies in the region, with low levels of education and a rural population (40% of the total, with about a third of workers still engaged in low-productivity agriculture – World Bank).
+Overall, the average GDP per capita (PPP) was estimated at USD 27,363 in 2024 by the IMF.

 Source: IMF – World Economic Outlook Database , October 2021